-Our company intermediates ORIGINAL BERGAMOT OF CALABRIA, a citrus fruit whose worldwide cultivation is concentrated mostly in Italy (about 90%), in the province of Reggio Calabria.
+Our company supply and intermediates ORIGINAL BERGAMOT OF CALABRIA, a citrus fruit whose worldwide cultivation is concentrated mostly in Italy (about 90%), in the province of Reggio Calabria.

 SMAF Associates LTD operates in the Bergamot sector as a mediator - national and international "Broker".
 Our activity towards the Bergamot starts from a long experience in the agricultural products market, in the buying, selling, import-export, logistics, sea-to-sea and land transport, insurance and customs issues.
 We also sell the Calabrian BERGAMOT DERIVATIVES: essence, debris, puree and juice.

 Our brokerage deals with import-export to USA, Canada, Europe and Eastern countries, from Calabria, Italy, for quality fruit and vegetables of the best brands.
 We give the right importance to the quality Calabrian bergamot by curing it directly from the manufacturer.
 We guarantee our business partners the utmost seriousness and we have clients of great international prestige.
 Among the other brokerage countries: Argentina, Australia, Belgium, Brazil, Canada, Chile, China, Croatia, Egypt, Ethiopia, Philippines, France, Germany, Great Britain, India, Lithuania, Morocco, Mexico, Myanmar, Slovenia, Spain, Thailand, Turkey, Ukraine, Hungary, USA and Vietnam.

 Our company is the leader in the distribution of Calabrian Bergamot.